Printable Version of 6th Grade going into 7th Grade Summer Reading List

-2021 – West Genesee Central School District – going into 7th Grade Summer Reading List
+2023 – Camillus Middle School 6th Grade Going into 7th Grade Summer Reading List

-These books may be purchased from the following companies, or your student can download and read on OverDrive/Sora, available through our District library subscription.
+These books may be purchased or your student can download and read on OverDrive/Sora, available through our District library subscription.
 Books are also available for loan at Fairmount, Maxwell, or Onondaga Free Libraries.
 Please visit your local library and see the librarian for assistance.

-For information about OverDrive/Sora, contact the librarian in your student’s elementary school, or their middle school, using the links on the District website.
+For information about OverDrive/Sora, contact the librarian using the links on the District website.

 If you have any trouble accessing the PDF documents on this page, please contact the Publications Office at firstname.lastname@example.org or call (315) 487-2179.